-This part of the drive is also incredibly interesting because as you go through Truro, there are parts that feel like its beach on both sides of you.
-Because it is.
+This part of the drive is also incredibly interesting because as you go through Truro, there are parts that feel like there is beach on both sides of you.
+Because there is.

-You’ll eventually find yourself in Provincetown which could be the most eccentric part of the Cape.
-Get out of the car and take a walk down Commercial street and simply have a blast.
+You’ll eventually find yourself in Provincetown, which could be the most eccentric town on the Cape.
+Get out of the car and take a walk down Commercial Street and simply have a blast.